zachncurry/zachncurry/README.md

 - 🔭 I’m currently working on ...
 Opportunities for internships within Cybersecurity Software Engineering or Enterprise Architecture
 - 🌱 I’m currently learning ...
 Cisco DevNet Associate
 - 👯 I’m looking to collaborate on ...
 Cybersercurity Concepts & Cryptography Methods
 - 🤔 I’m looking for help with ...
-Breaking into cybersecurity software engineering
+Collaboration opportunities
 - 💬 Ask me about ...
 Program Management & Operations
 - 📫 How to reach me: ...
 LinkedIn
 - 😄 Pronouns: ...
 He, Him